The “Hobson-Lenin Thesis”: inequality, ‘underconsumption’, capital exports, imperialism, and the Great War

 For me it’s not very obvious that inequality => “surplus savings” in the historical context of the 19th century.
 Yes, all else equal, lower inequality => more aggregate consumption, assuming that the lower strata of the income distribution have a higher marginal propensity to consume than the upper strata.

 In The General Theory, Keynes criticised Hobson for equating savings with investment.
 [Edit: Thanks to Jo Michell: “Keynes criticises Hobson for for assuming S *causes* I”.]
 But Hobson was talking about a structural, or long-run, insufficiency of demand which would have been fairly insensitive to the interest rate.
 And I can believe that in the early 20th century there was a lot of latent demand constrained primarily by income.
 Nutritional surveys conducted in the UK in the early 20th century suggested “ten percent of the population consumed a diet which was inadequate in all respects, while a further forty percent consumed a diet which was deficient in proteins, vitamins, and minerals; only one person in ten enjoyed a diet which was adequate in all respects” [Floud 2011].

-So, yes, in a “Hobson counterfactual” with a large magical income redistribution from savers to consumers, Britain’s capital exports probably would have been reduced.
+So, yes, it’s possible Britain before the war suffered from a kind of “secular stagnation”.
+And in a “Hobson counterfactual” with a large magical income redistribution from savers to consumers, Britain’s capital exports probably would have been reduced.
 But my Horatian sermon always begins, “Non pares sunt multi ceteri”; there are many ceteris which are not terribly paribus.